Azure/AML-Kubernetes/README.md

 * New Kubernetes distributions support, OpenShift Kubernetes and GKE (Google Kubernetes Engine).
 * Autoscale support.
 If the user-managed Kubernetes cluster enables the autoscale, the cluster will be automatically scaled out or scaled in according to the volume of active runs and deployments.
-* Performance improvement on job laucher, which shortens the job scheduling time to a great deal.
+* Performance improvement on job laucher, which shortens the job execution time to a great deal.

 ## [Limitations and known issues](./docs/limitations-and-known-issues.md)